skrewz/esp-idf-chorderfw/README.md

 * Boots up in "note taking mode," where one can submit notes to the compile-time configured URL using an enter key press.
 * Pressing both `N` and `C` (near thumb and centre thumb) while hitting `R` (ring) puts it into BLE keyboard mode.
 Fairly comprehensive chord set including control characters. [chords.md](https://github.com/skrewz/s-chorder/blob/master/chords.md) contains a reference.
 * Pressing both `N` and `C` while hitting `M` (middle) puts it into BLE Mouse mode.
 Vim-style movement commands apply.
-* Pressing `N` and `C` while hiting `I` (index) puts it into deep sleep.
+* Pressing `N` and `C` while hitting `I` (index) puts it into deep sleep.
 Kind of unnecessary, though—the thing times out and drops into deep sleep after some amount of inactivity.

 ## What should it do?